Witchouse: Development

 Neal Marshall Stevens wrote the original script under the pseudonym Benjamin Carr for Full Moon Entertainment.
 The studio rejected Stevens' screenplay in favor for a film more akin to Night of the Demons, but would later repurpose it for the 2001 film Stitches.

 Filming

 Production began in Romania with David Decoteau serving as director.

 Release

 Witchouse was released on June 22, 1999 by Full Moon Entertainment.

 Home media

-The studio released the film on DVD on July 28, 1999.
+The studio released the film on VHS on June 22, 1999 and later DVD on July 28, 1999.

 Reception

 On review aggregator Rotten Tomatoes, Witchouse has one negative review.
+They have stated that the film is Full Moon Features' knockoff of Night of the Demons, because the whole vibe feels like it, and Lilith 'looks like Angela after she's possessed'.
+Rotten Tomatoes gave it 15% while IMDb gave it 3.8/10.